CZ-NIC/knot/src/knot/modules/onlinesign/onlinesign.rst

 * Online-sign module always enforces Single-Type Signing scheme.

-* After any change to KASP DB (including `knotc zone-ksk-submitted` command), the server must be reloaded to apply the change.
+* Due to limited interaction between the server and the module, after any change to KASP DB (including `knotc zone-ksk-submitted` command) or when a scheduled DNSSEC event shall be processed (e.g. transition to next DNSKEY rollover state) the server must be reloaded or queried to the zone (with the DO bit set) to apply the change or to trigger the event.
+For optimal operation, the recommended query frequency is at least ones per second for each zone configured.

 * The NSEC records may differ for one domain name if queried for different types.
 This is an implementation shortcoming as the dynamic modules